ray-project/ray/doc/source/rllib/rllib-learner.rst

             weights = learner_group.get_weights()
             learner_group.set_weights(weights)

-        Set/get the state dict of all learners through learner_group via `set_state` or `get_state`.
+        Set/get the state dict of all learners through learner_group via :py:meth:`~ray.rllib.core.learner.learner_group.LearnerGroup.set_state` or
+        :py:meth:`~ray.rllib.core.learner.learner_group.LearnerGroup.get_state`.
         This includes all states including both neural network weights, and optimizer states on each learner.
+You can set and get the weights of the RLModule of all learners through learner_group via :py:meth:`~ray.rllib.core.learner.learner_group.LearnerGroup.set_weights` or
+        :py:meth:`~ray.rllib.core.learner.learner_group.LearnerGroup.get_weights`.
+        This does not include optimizer states.

     .. tab-item:: Getting and Setting State for a Learner